 Used to relieve severe chest pain (angina) in very ill patients who aren't candidates for bypass surgery or angioplasty.

-Bypass Surgery (Also known as CABG or "cabbage", Coronary Artery Bypass Graft and Open-heart Surgery) Treats blocked heart arteries by creating new passages for blood to flow to your heart muscle.
+Treats blocked heart arteries by creating new passages for blood to flow to your heart muscle.
 It works by taking arteries or veins from other parts of your body - called grafts - and using them to reroute the blood around the clogged artery.

 A patient may undergo one, two, three or more bypass grafts, depending on how many coronary arteries are blocked.
 Requires several days in the hospital.

 One of the most common and effective procedures to manage blockage of blood to the heart muscle.
+Improves the supply of blood and oxygen to the heart.
+Relieves chest pain (angina).

-Minimally Invasive Heart Surgery (Also known as Limited Access Coronary Artery Surgery and includes Port-Access Coronary Artery Bypass [PACAB or PortCAB]
+(Also known as Limited Access Coronary Artery Surgery and includes Port-Access Coronary Artery Bypass [PACAB or PortCAB] and Minimally Invasive Coronary Artery Bypass Graft [MIDCAB])

+An alternative to standard bypass surgery (CABG).
+Small incisions ("ports") are made in the chest.
+Chest arteries or veins from your leg are attached to the heart to "bypass" the clogged coronary artery or arteries.
+The instruments are passed through the ports to perform the bypasses.
 The surgeon views these operations on video monitors rather than directly.
 In PACAB, the heart is stopped and blood is pumped through an oxygenator or "heart-lung" machine.
 MIDCAB is used to avoid the heart-lung machine.
 It's done while the heart is still beating.
 Requires several days in the hospital.

 Preferred treatment for many types of rapid heartbeats (arrhythmias) especially supraventricular tachyarrhythmias.

+A catheter with an electrode at its tip is guided through the veins to the heart muscle with real-time, moving X-rays (fluoroscopy) displayed on a video screen.
 The catheter is placed at the exact site inside the heart where cells give off the electrical signals that stimulate the abnormal heart rhythm.
 Then a mild, painless radiofrequency energy (similar to microwave heat) is transmitted to the pathway.
+This destroys carefully selected heart muscle cells in a very small area (about 1/5 of an inch).

 Preferred treatment for many types of rapid heartbeats (arrhythmias) especially supraventricular tachyarrhythmias.